k2view-academy/K2View-Academy/articles/08_globals/02_globals_use_cases.md

 import static com.k2view.cdbms.usercode.lu.<LU name>.Globals.*;
 </code></pre>

-When opening a function or a Web Service in Fabric, a list of all Globals is displayed in the **Objects** tab in the left panel of the window.
+When opening a function or a Web Service in Fabric, a list of all globals is displayed in the **Objects tab** in the left panel of the window.
-* Globals defined in LU Globals or in Shared Globals are available for use in LU Functions.
+* Globals that are defined in an LU or in Shared Objects are available for use in LU Functions of the same LU.
-* Globals that are only defined in Shared Globals are available for use in Web Services.
+* Globals that are defined in Shared Objects are available for use in Web Services and in LU Functions of all LUs.

 Click the grey arrow on the left of the window to display the panel and the list of Globals.